-7.6 Domain Facets
+7.2.7 Domain Facets

 There are other, additional methodological domain modelling steps.
-In [49, Chapter 8, Pages 205-240] we cover the notion of domain facets.
+In [48, Chapter 8, Pages 205-240] we cover the notion of domain facets.
 By a domain facet we shall understand one amongst a finite set of generic ways of analysing a domain: a view of the domain, such that the different facets cover conceptually different views, and such that these views together cover the domain.
 We there list intrinsics, support technologies, rules & regulations, scripts, license languages, management & organisation, and human behaviour. as such facets.
-The referenced chapter ([49, Chapter 8, Pages 205-240]) is traditional, programming methodological, in the sense that there is no [semi-]formal calculi involved, as in this primer's Chapters 4-5, I could wish for that !
+The referenced chapter ([48, Chapter 8, Pages 205-240]) is traditional, programming methodological, in the sense that there is no [semi-]formal calculi involved, as in this primer's Chapters 4-5, I could wish for that!

-7.7 Requirements Engineering
+7.2.8 Requirements Engineering

 Domain modelling, to repeat, can be pursued for two different, but related, reasons. (i) simply, without any concern for, or idea of possible software, in order to "just" understand a domain, or (ii) for reasons of subsequent software development.
 In the later case a step of requirements engineering need be pursued.
-[49, Chapter 9, Pages 243-298] covers a notion of requirements engineering.
+[48, Chapter 9, Pages 243-298] covers a notion of requirements engineering.
 In that chapter we show three stages of requirements development: ( $\alpha$ ) domain requirements, ( $\beta$ ) interface requirements, and ( $\gamma$ ) machine requirements.
 But first a definition of the term 'machine'.
 By machine we shall understand a, or the, combination of hardware and software that is the target for, or result of the required computing systems development.
 By a requirements we shall understand (cf., IEEE Standard 610.12): "A condition or capability needed by a user to solve a problem or achieve an objective."
-By a domain requirements we shall understand those requirements which can be expressed sôlely using terms of the domain By an interface requirements we shall understand those requirements we shall understand the domain and the machine By a machine requirements we shall understand those requirements which, in principle, can be expressed sôlely using terms of the machine .
+By a domain requirements we shall understand those requirements which can be expressed sôlely using terms of the domain By an interface requirements we shall understand those requirements which can be expressed only using technical terms of both the domain and the machine By a machine requirements we shall understand those requirements which, in principle, can be expressed sôlely using terms of the machine requirements of the machine solely using terms of the machine solely using ter